This Handy New Device Might Help KO Cholera

 "It has heating units, it has lenses and it has a phone to do a lot of image processing," she explains.

-The minilab has chemicals that make copies of the so-called toxin gene in cholera bacteria.
-That process – called amplification – "makes a solution more viscous like honey," she says.
+The minilab has chemicals that make copies of the toxin gene in cholera bacteria.
+That process, called amplification, "makes a solution more viscous, like honey," she says.

 So you take a water sample, put it in a single-use disposable test kit and wait about 30 minutes.
 If the sample becomes more viscous, you've found the harmful bacteria.
 And the imaging system on the phone will capture the results.